g200kg/webaudio-pianoroll/README.md

 # webaudio-pianoroll
-[Polymer] Pianoroll GUI library for Web application / relevant to webaudio-controls
+Pianoroll GUI library for Web application / relevant to webaudio-controls

-`webaudio-pianoroll` is a Polymer GUI module for pianoroll.
+`webaudio-pianoroll` is a GUI library for pianoroll.
 Using webaudio-pianoroll with webaudio-controls makes it easy to build webaudio application.

 `webaudio-controls` is here :
 [webaudio-controls](https://github.com/g200kg/webaudio-controls)

-* Editmode - `webaudio-pianoroll` has four edit mode, `gridmono`, `gridpoly`, `dragmono` and `dragpoly`. `grid` types are just toggle the grid cell by clicking, and the note length is always 1 tick. that matches to rhythm machine like one.
+* Editmode - `webaudio-pianoroll` has four edit mode, `gridmono`, `gridpoly`, `dragmono` and `dragpoly`. `grid` types are just toggle the grid cell by clicking, and the note length is always 1 tick. `grid` types matche to rhythm machine like app.
 The other hand, `drag` types can specify note length by dragging. that are matches generic pianoroll apps.
 * Many customize options.
 * Play support - `webaudio-pianoroll` has not direct sound generation function, but has play support function.